 Living at the intersections of experience...

 I have a Ph.D., M.A., and B.A. in Philosophy, and an M.A. in Ethics and Policy Studies.
-My Ph.D. advisor was Prof. Cheshire Calhoun, Faculty Head and Professor of Philosophy at Arizona State University, and chair of the American Philosophical Association's board of officers.
-I am also the founding director of the Society for Philosophy of Emotion, and the founding editor-in-chief of the Journal of Philosophy of Emotion, and I was recently an academic visitor at the University of Sheffield, the University of Cambridge, and the University of Edinburgh.
+My Ph.D. advisor was Prof. Cheshire Calhoun at Arizona State University.
+I am also the founding director of the Society for Philosophy of Emotion, the founding editor-in-chief of the Journal of Philosophy of Emotion, and I was recently a visiting scholar at the University of Sheffield, the University of Cambridge, and the University of Edinburgh.

-I started teaching at the undergraduate level of higher education when I began working on my first graduate degree in Ethics and Policy Studies, and I have approximately 15 years of teaching experience at the undergraduate level of higher education, with a wide range of institutions from community colleges to highly ranked institutions, such as Clemson University, St. Mary's College of Maryland, and Arizona State University.
+I started teaching at the undergraduate level of higher education when I began working on my first graduate degree, and I have approximately 15 years of teaching experience at the undergraduate level of higher education.
+I worked at a wide range of institutions from community colleges to highly ranked institutions, such as Clemson University, St. Mary's College of Maryland, and Arizona State University.

 My publications include an edited collection on shame, Interdisciplinary Perspectives on Shame: Methods, Theories, Norms, Cultures, and Politics (Lexington Books), and works published in Hypatia, the Journal of Social Ontology, Mind and Language, The Philosophical Quarterly, Phenomenology and Mind, a chapter in The Value of Emotions for Knowledge (Candiotto ed., Palgrave Macmillan), and two chapters in my edited collection on shame.